-The representation of the Narrows Island Conservation Reserve's values make a number of contributions to the province's natural heritage estate.
-Firstly, its old growth red and white pine communities contribute significantly to the provincial parks and protected areas system.
-Secondly, the conservation reserve's location, design and features make a distinctive contribution to quality recreational experiences that include hiking trails.
-Although rather small in size, its shape and natural boundaries (e.g., shorelines) buffer adjacent land use activities and allow for a certain level of remote back-country opportunities and experiences.
-Lastly, its connection to Lake Temagami considerably adds to the over-all value of this conservation reserve.
+The conservation reserve's ecological features make a number of contributions to the province's natural heritage estate.
+Firstly, its old growth red and white pine communities and interior wetlands contribute significantly to the provincial parks and protected areas system.
+Secondly, the conservation reserve's location and features make a distinctive contribution to quality recreational experiences that include a portage route to an isolated lake, scenic lookouts and rocky shorelines.
+In addition to lakeshore landscapes, its shape and natural boundaries (e.g., shorelines) buffer adjacent land use activities and allow for a certain level of backcountry opportunities and experiences.
+Lastly its connection to Rabbit Lake and regional canoe routes and waterways adds considerably to the over-all value of this conservation reserve.

-Long-term management must consider public access to the conservation reserve its protection objectives, and commitments made in the TLUP.
+Long term management must consider public access to the conservation reserve, its protection objectives, and commitments made in the TLUP.
 Future managers will have to balance between maintaining the quality of the current natural features and the needs of recreational and other users.